Leonese language: Leonese and Asturleonese

-Menéndez Pidal used "Leonese" for the entire linguistic area, including Asturias.
-This designation has been replaced by Ibero-Romance scholars with "Asturian-Leonese", but "Leonese" is still often used to denote Asturian-Leonese by non-speakers of Asturian or Mirandese.

 Linguistic description

 Phonology

 In Leonese, any of five vowel phonemes, /a, e, i, o, u/, may occur in stressed position.
 In the unstressed positions, the distinction between close and mid vowels is neutralized in favor of the archiphonemes /ɪ/ and /ʊ/.

 Grammar

 Leonese has two genders (masculine and feminine) and two numbers (singular and plural).
 The main masculine noun and adjective endings are -u for singular and -os for plural.
 Typical feminine endings are -a for singular and -as for plural.
 Masculine and feminine nouns ending in -e in the singular take -es for the plural.

 Adjectives

 Adjectives agree with nouns in number and gender.